macmanes-lab/Oyster_River_Protocol/index.rst

 3. Assemble
 -----------------------------------
 Assemble your reads using Trinity.
-If you have stranded data, make sure to indude the ``--SS_lib_type RF`` tag, assuming that is the right orientation (If you're using the standard TruSeq kit, it probably is).
+If you have stranded data, make sure to iclude the ``--SS_lib_type RF`` tag, assuming that is the right orientation (If you're using the standard TruSeq kit, it probably is).
 Also, you may need to adjust the ``--CPU`` and ``--max_memory`` settings.
 Change the name of the input reads to match your read names.

 ::